Estimated reading time: 14 minutes

 Mainland China is more conservative.
-However, it’s easy to live here as a foreigner with lots of western conveniences, familiar brands, and amiable people – who are used to navigating the everyday bureaucracies.
+However, it’s easy to live here as a foreigner with lots of western conveniences, familiar brands, and amiable people – who are used to navigating everyday bureaucracies.

-China as an Expat Destination
+Overview of China as an Expat Destination

 - Living costs: Life in mainland China costs around 50 per cent less in terms of rent and 42 per cent less for consumer goods.
 In Hong Kong, things get a lot pricier.
 In comparison, rent is 128 per cent more expensive than in the UK.

 - Education: Chinese education is mainly state provided, with just a nine-year compulsory education.
 Hong Kong offers multiple high-quality international schools, some of which are seriously expensive.

 - Economy: The primary economic activities in China and Hong Kong are manufacturing, services and agriculture.

 - Visa applications: You will need a visa to travel to China or Hong Kong, even for a short trip.
 Entry requirements depend on your circumstances, but you can find more information through the Hong Kong Immigration Service or the Chinese Visa Application Service Centre in London.

 Japan is an incredible place to live, with a blend of tradition and modernity, unbelievably clean cities, and urban residential areas that look like nowhere else in the world.